-Docking stations and RASOR devices automatically collate and securely transmit data to Microsoft Azure databases where the Reactec Analytics does the heavy lifting to turn data into actionable intelligence.
+Reactec’s ecosystem includes devices to automatically collate and securely transmit data to Microsoft Azure databases where the Reactec Analytics does the heavy lifting to turn data into actionable intelligence.

 Reactec developed sensor technologies and third party devices can all feed into the Reactec Analytics.